DataScienceFH/NLP_Preprocessing_German/README.md

     NLP_Custom_German_StopWords.txt

-, a file containing custom German stop words for more refined text processing.
+, a file containing custom German stop words that have been derived from prior chat data analysis for more refined text processing.

 ## Output